joagre/ratatoskr/ideas/r.md

 `<~` is used for matching.
 More on that below.

-If a function parameter is pre-pended with a `ref` keyword it is referred to by reference instead of by value.
+If a function parameter is pre-pended with a `ref` keyword it is referred to by reference instead value.
 This only has meaning for `int`, `float` and `bool` values.
 All other types are already referred to by reference.

 ```
 a = 1